Up and Running with SpeedGrade

 - Copying corrections from shot to shot

 - Importing rendered media back into Premiere Pro

 Making corrections quickly is why this application is called SpeedGrade.
-So we'll explore Adobe SpeedGrade's powerful layer-based approach to grading, so you can quickly make detailed primary corrections, as well as work with RAW and log video.
-If we're talking about primary corrections, we'll also explore secondary corrections in Adobe SpeedGrade using masks and keys that allow you to easily target a specific portion of a clip for correction.
-Finally, we'll wrap up by exploring great management and creating looks, as well as rendering footage from Adobe SpeedGrade.
+So we'll explore Adobe SpeedGrade's powerful layer based approach to grading so you can quickly make detailed primary corrections as well as work with Raw and Log video.
+If we're talking about primary corrections, we'll also explore secondary corrections in Adobe SpeedGrade using masks and keys that allow you to easily target a specific portion of a clip for a correction.
+Finally, we'll wrap up by exploring grade management and creating looks as well as rendering footage from Adobe SpeedGrade.

-As a professional colorist, I've spent years honing my skills, learning new tools and grading a lot of content each and every year.
+As a professional colorist I've spent years honing my skills, learning new tools, and grading a lot of content each and every year.
 However, I've noticed that although color correction can look complex, new users need to experiment, seeing the changes to contrast and color of their images.
-Well, with some fundamental concepts and techniques under your belt, you'll be able to make some real improvements to your projects relatively quickly, using Adobe SpeedGrade.
-So without further delay, let's get Up and Running with Adobe SpeedGrade and thanks for joining me!
-I am Robbie Carman.
+We'll with some fundamental concepts and techniques under your belt you'll be able to make some real improvements to your projects relatively quickly using Adobe SpeedGrade.
+So without further delay, let's get Up and Running with Adobe SpeedGrade and thanks for joining me.